Auckland (FS2)

 Through PE lessons the children will be:

-• extending their awareness of others and space around them
+• increasing awareness of others around us

 Music